Logo

 Three products.
 One ecosystem.

-Visorix gives creators what they actually need: an affordable camera, software that stitches automatically, and a VR app to watch and discover.
+Visorix gives creators what they actually need: an affordable stereoscopic camera, software that stitches automatically, and a Virtara app to watch and discover.
 Each piece works on its own.
 Together they form a complete path from shooting to publishing.

 01 · Camera